heini-phys-chem/rdkitMcDock/README.md

 cd xyz2mol
 make
 ```
 This path is hardcoded wherever you install it.
-To run McDock you need to change line 157 in utils_rdkit.py to the path where you isntalled xyz2mol
+To run McDock you need to change line 157 in utils_rdkit.py to the path where you installed xyz2mol.
 ```
 157     cmd = "python ~/workcopies/xyz2mol/xyz2mol.py run_min.xyz -o sdf > run_min.sdf"
 ```
-change `~/workcopies/` to the path where you isntalled it!
+change `~/workcopies/` to the path where you installed it!

 ## Run mcDock
 Before running you need to change the memory default options of xTB using following command in your cmd line and also make a directory called directory: